leobeaumont/GoInsight/PROJECT_RECAP.md

 - **Centralized paths**: model directories, neural network weights, and configuration files are defined in a constants module, avoiding duplication and simplifying KataGo or model version migrations.
 - **Documented thresholds**: move classification boundaries are grouped in a single table, making pedagogical calibration easier without diving back into algorithms.
 - **Dedicated configurations**: separate files drive fast whole-game analysis and deep per-move analysis, allowing independent tuning of compute budgets depending on use case (full review vs. local study).
-- **Cross-platform compatibility**: KataGo binary resolution is OS-dependent to avoid divergent scripts between macOS, Linux, and Windows, reducing user support overhead.
+- **Cross-platform compatibility**: KataGo binary resolution is OS-dependent to avoid divergent scripts between macOS, Linux, and Windows, GoInsight handle the different OS possibilities.

 ## Reliability and Maintainability
 - **Input validation**: systematic checks (valid color, move within game range, prior analysis performed) prevent silent errors and ensure predictable behavior when integrated into other tools.
+- **Extensive testing**: features and function are unit-tested, and the battery of tests can be launched with the simple `make tests` command to ensure code conformity and behavior.
 - **Effect isolation**: the distinction between immutable global analysis and per-move stored local analyses avoids unnecessary recomputation and reduces the risk of result corruption.
 - **Transparent workflows**: exchanges with KataGo use readable, sorted JSON, facilitating debugging (line-by-line inspection) and reproducibility of analysis sessions.